Microsoft 365 and Office 365 email migration performance and best practices

 The aforementioned migration methods are not affected by user throttling.

 An example of migration-service throttling is controlling the number of mailboxes that are migrated simultaneously during simple Exchange migrations and IMAP migrations.
-The default value is 10.
-This means that a maximum of 10 mailboxes from all migration batches are migrated at any particular time.
-You can increase the number of concurrent mailbox migrations for a migration batch in either the Exchange Control Panel or Windows PowerShell.
+The default value is 20.
+This means that a maximum of 20 mailboxes from all migration batches are migrated at any particular time.
+You can increase the number of concurrent mailbox migrations for a migration batch in either the Exchange admin center or Windows PowerShell.
 To learn more about how to optimize this setting, see Manage migration batches in Microsoft 365 or Office 365.

 Microsoft 365 or Office 365 resource health-based throttling